tiagombsilva/HyprDotFiles/README.md

 - blueman: Graphical bluetooth manager

 # Other problems
-- docker/podman containers not working with host DNS https://stackoverflow.com/questions/39400886/docker-cannot-resolve-dns-on-private-network
+- container with no access to host vpn using systemd https://wiki.archlinux.org/title/Systemd-resolved#DNS